CA4022/CSC1109-Data-Speed-and-Scale/docs/lab4/index.md

 storm list
 ```

-You can also see the topology in action by opening your browser and navigating to [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+You can also see the topology in action by opening your browser and navigating to
-to open the apache storm monitoring WebUI.
+[http://127.0.0.1:8000/](http://127.0.0.1:8000/) to open the apache storm monitoring WebUI.

+At this point, you should be able to see the current word count for the file you provided by
+viewing the file `/lab/out.txt` (by running `cat /lab/out.txt`).

+QUESTION: You may notice in your results that this program does not filter out punctuation marks.
+As hinted at [previously](#splitlinebolt) this is exactly the kind of string handling operation
+that can be cumbersome in Java but easier in Python.
+Can you improve the word count topology to
+have it remove punctuation marks without significantly impacting performance?